 When selecting domain names, keep the following SEO considerations in mind:

-- Pick a top level domain "TLD" ending that is popular, such as: .com, .net. .org, .biz, .tv or a country level ending that you do business in or where you will do business, because Google geo-locates domain names based on the TLD.
+- Alternatively, pick a country code level TLD that matches the country where you do business or where you will do business, because Google geo-locates domain names based on the TLD.

-- Good domain names are only one word, preferably correctly spelled, plus the TLD ending.
+- Good domain names are one-word, preferably correctly spelled, plus the TLD ending.

 - Try to get a domain name that is the exact first word or the first two words of your business name.
-If you can't get such a domain name, change the name of your business or try to buy it from the owner.
+If you can’t get such a domain name, change the name of your business or try to buy it from the owner.

 - Check the word(s) in Google Keyword Planner to see the topics that the word(s) are associated with and the search volume for the word(s) in the geographic area where you will do business.